flo-mic/secure-proxy/README.md

 - Lua Module integrated
 - HTTP security headers to prevent click-jacking, sniffing, crawler, etc...
 - TLS hardening for modern security
-- Nginx leak prevention an unprivileged user
+- Nginx leak prevention as non root user
-- Improved performance with brotli and server tweakings
+- Improved performance with brotli and server tweaking's
 - Mailing agent to be informed about attacks, virus detection and blocking actions
 - Automatic file system scan once a week to detect malicious files
 - Custom error pages to hide that nginx is running